There are a ton of different types of barbells out there other than your typical Olympic bar.

 It is really only used during Strongman training or competitions such as the World’s Strongest Man.

 It’s basically just a long steel rod and the shaft is constructed to look like a log.
-The two neutral grip handles in the openings of the log allow you to do a muscle clean and press with a comfortable grip.
+The two neutral grip handles in the openings of log bars allow you to do a muscle clean and press with a comfortable grip.

 If you just plan on doing more traditional lifts, there’s no reason to invest in this type of bar as even a swiss bar is more versatile with its multiple neutral grip options.